Fields, Dobbins lead No. 4 Ohio St over No. 25 Michigan St

 POLL IMPLICATIONS

-Ohio State finally showed some weaknesses but likely showed well enough against another ranked team to remain in the top four.
+Ohio State finally showed some weaknesses but likely showed well enough against another ranked team to remain in the top four .
 Michigan State could drop out.

 UP NEXT